qutip/qutip.github.io/try-qutip.md

 Most QuTiP features already work.
 These are the known limitations:

- - A recent version of Firefox or Chrome is required.</li>
+ - A recent version of Firefox or Chrome is required.
- - QobjEvo objects cannot currently be usefully compiled.</li>
+ - QobjEvo objects cannot currently be usefully compiled.
- - Cython is not yet availabe.</li>
+ - Cython is not yet available.
  - You can save notebooks but, they are <em>stored in your web browser's internal storage and might be lost if, for example, the browser cache is cleared.
 If you do create notebooks you'd like to keep, please